Wondering, “what are compression shorts good for“?

 The compression shorts with pockets are for people who want to carry things around while working out.
 Maybe you have some small items you’d like to have on hand but don’t want to hold them in your hands or in your pocket.
 A pocket in the right place in the short is definitely an option worth considering!

-Some styles of compression shorts feature moisture wicking material which will absorb sweat and keep it away from the skin.
+Some styles of compression shorts, like those by Boa, feature moisture wicking material which will absorb sweat and keep it away from the skin.
 Moisture wicking fabric technology is used in sports bras, form-fitting shirts, and other workout gear.
 This serves two purposes; keeping the body cool when exercising because sweat will be absorbed by the clothing rather than sitting against the skin (which can cause irritation), and preventing chafing.

 If you are looking for compression shorts to wear under your clothes, you may want to consider high waist compression shorts.
 These have a high waistband that will not ride down or show under clothing like some other styles of compression shorts can.